 Who Made this Cake? by Chihiro Nakagawa

 Teeny-tiny children and massive construction equipment team up in this construction/baking adventure.
-A mixture of fantasy, fiction and reality, it is a great twist on the building theme and appeals to both boys and girls.
+A mixture of fantasy, fiction and reality, it's a great twist on the building theme and appeals to boys and girls.

 Roadwork by Sally Sutton

-With illustrations that look like the real equipment, Roadwork tells the story of how roads really get built, including fairly detailed descriptions of the machines, how they work and what jobs they do.
+With illustrations that look like the real equipment, Roadwork tells the story of how roads are built, including fairly detailed descriptions of the machines, how they work and what jobs they do.
 The rhymes and repetition make it fun to read and understand.

 Rosie Revere, Engineer by Andrea Beaty

 Aspiring engineer Rosie Revere learns how to take criticism and keep trying.
 For grownups it’s a lesson in how important it is to be supportive, help to build each child’s self-confidence and inspire them not to give up.